Elgg/Elgg/docs/guides/hooks-list.rst

 	Triggered after user registers.
 Return false to delete the user.

 **login:forward, user**
-    Filters the URL to which the user will be forwarded after login
+    Filters the URL to which the user will be forwarded after login.

 **find_active_users, system**
 	Return the number of active users.